Priyansh61/Space-Fighters/readme.md

 # Space Fighters
 ![main image](/assets/main.png)
 ## About
- Space fighter is an open source game purely made for entertainment and learning purpose.
+ Space fighters is an open source game purely made for entertainment and learning purposes.

-It is  based on python and is built using pygame library.
+It is written on python and built using the pygame library.

 ## Installation
-Since the game is in developing stage so the bundled version is not availaible for the time being.
+The game is in developing stage so the bundled version is not availaible for the time being.

-You can run the game simply if you have python installed on your system.
+You can run the game easily if you have python installed on your system.

 Open the terminal in a new folder
 1. Clone the repository